peterle93/Recommendations-with-IBM/README.md

 ### IV.
 Matrix Factorization

 We will complete machine learning approach to building recommendations.
 The user-item intereactions will build out a matrix decomposition where we'll gain an idea of how well we can predict new articles an individual might intereact with.
-We will also discuss which methods we will might use moving forward and how well our recommendations are working for engaging users.
+We will also discuss which methods we may use moving forward and how well our recommendations are working for engaging users.

 ## Summary of Results <a name="results"></a>